Russian troops ill-prepared for Ukraine war, says ex-Kremlin mercenary | Politics

 Russian troops ill-prepared for Ukraine war, says ex-Kremlin mercenary

-"They were caught completely by surprise that the Ukrainian army resisted so fiercely and that they faced the actual army," Gabidullin said about Russia's setbacks in Ukraine.
-He said people he spoke to on the Russian side had told him they expected to face rag-tag militias when they invaded Ukraine, not well-drilled regular troops.
+"They were caught completely by surprise that the Ukrainian army resisted so fiercely and that they faced an actual army," Gabidullin said about Russia's setbacks in Ukraine.
+He said people on the Russian side expected to face rag-tag militias when they invaded Ukraine, not well-drilled regular troops.

 "I told them: 'Guys, that's a mistake," said Gabidullin, who is now in France where he is publishing a book about his experiences fighting with the Wagner Group.
 Kremlin spokesman Dmitry Peskov said he did not know who Gabidullin was and whether he has ever been a member of private military companies.